BartBruininks/mdvwhole/README.md

 Using a mdvoxelsegmentation 'clusters.npy' to make whole (can also be used without whole molecules and on a single gro).

-`mdvwhole -f your_tpr.tpr -mol True -x your_xtc -o whole.xtc -sel -wa True` -clus your_clusters.npy `
+`mdvwhole -f your_tpr.tpr -mol True -x your_xtc -o whole.xtc -wa True -clus your_clusters.npy `